SonNguyen75/Item-Tracker-Java-GUI/README.md

 A GUI Java app that can be used to track food and drink items through a Springboot server

 # Description
 - A GUI Java app created with Java Swing used to track items like food and drink.
-Basic fields of food and drink items like names, measurements, expiry date and price can be stored using a server created with Springboot.
+User can store basic fields of food and drink items like names, measurements, expiry date and price with a pop-up dialog.
+And data will be store using a local host server created with Springboot.
-- Data stored by the app will be automatically saved and loaded by the app.
+- Data stored by the app will be automatically saved and loaded.
-- User can track create a new item with a dialog, delete an item, or see which item is currently expired, not expired or almost expired.
+- User can create a new item, delete an item, or track which item is currently expired, not expired or almost expired.

 # Building
 1) Clone the repo